Today I offer some entries from The Didact’s Dictionary, with apologies to Ambrose Bierce.

 mission n.: a statement, not necessarily accurate or intelligible, by a school of its reason for existing, usually by imparting vaguely described super powers to its graduates.
 Example: “Our graduates will demonstrate appropriate critical thinking behaviors in a global context for a variety of self-actualizing purposes in keeping with the aims of personal fulfillment and good world citizenship.”
 Often considered important in branding and positioning (qq.v.).

-position: n. (used with “assume the”): a stance often adopted by a teacher in the ordinary course of work. v. (non-standard) to determine where one’s product or school stands with respect to similar products or schools and to brand accordingly, as with Baby Einstein® or a school.
+position: n. (used with “assume the”): a stance often adopted by a teacher in the ordinary course of work. v. (non-standard, usually used of shape-shifting by organizations) to play make-believe about oneself or one’s product with respect to similar products and to brand accordingly, as with Baby Einstein,® or a school or university that sees education as a product.